Animorphs: Film

 In September 2015, several film websites began reporting rumors that Universal Pictures had plans to adapt the book series into a film, based on a report by the film website The Tracking Board.
 The site also claimed that Universal would be working with Silvertongue Films, a production house launched to develop Scholastic books into feature films, and that Deborah Forte would be producing.

-In June 2020, it was formally announced that an Animorphs film would be produced by Scholastic Entertainment, and Picturestart, the latter run by Erik Feig and Lucy Kitada.
-Script development will be overseen by Caitlin Friedman and Royce Reeves Darby.
+In June 2020, it was formally announced that an Animorphs film would be produced by Scholastic Entertainment and Picturestart, the latter run by Erik Feig and Lucy Kitada.
+Script development would be overseen by Caitlin Friedman and Royce Reeves Darby.

 Animorphs authors Katherine Applegate and Michael Grant initially agreed to collaborate on the project, but in October 2020 Grant announced via Twitter that he and Applegate would not be a part of the film's production, citing "creative differences".
 Grant later clarified his remark, wishing the producers the best and noting he and Applegate simply were not being involved enough in the production process.
+Ultimately, the project never materialized.

 Video games

 Animorphs: Know the Secret is an action-adventure game, released for Microsoft Windows.
 Developed by Gigawatt Studios and published by Infogrames, it lets the player to switch control between four of the Animorphs (Cassie, Jake, Marco and Rachel).
 They will explore different environments searching for clues as to why the activities of Yeerks have gone down.
 The Animorphs have access to a number of specific forms they can change into, which can increase by finding more animals on the way.

 Animorphs: Shattered Reality is a platform video game, released for PlayStation.
 Developed by SingleTrac, it revolves around four of the Animorphs trying to find pieces of the Continuum Crystal before Visser Three does.

-A Game Boy Color game was also published by Ubisoft.
+Animorphs for the Game Boy Color was published by Ubi Soft.

 Audiobooks

-In 2020 Scholastic Audio began releasing an uncut audio version of the series on Audible.
+In 2020, Scholastic Audio began releasing an uncut audio version of the series on Audible.
 Books 1 and 2 were released on January 7, 2020, with subsequent releases on the first or second Tuesday of each month for 5 months.
 There was a brief hiatus, then books 11 and 12 were released on January 26, 2021, following the same pattern.
 After another hiatus, 21 and 22 were released on November 8, 2021, following the same way.
 Since June 2022, Books 31 and on have been released on the first Tuesday of every month.
 Six narrators are used, one for each of the main characters.
 MacLeod Andrews narrates Jake (and Elfangor, for The Andalite Chronicles), Emily Ellet for Rachel, Michael Crouch for Tobias, Sisi Aisha Johnson for Cassie, Ramón de Ocampo for Marco, and Adam Verner for Ax.
 Mark Bramhall narrates as Jake's Civil War ancestor Isaiah Fitzhenry for parts of book #47, The Resistance.
 The narrators of The Hork-Bajir Chronicles are Michael Crouch, Natasha Soudek, Mark Turetsky, and Bahni Turpin.
 The narrator of Visser is Suzanne Elise Freeman, and the narrator of The Ellimist Chronicles is Scott Brick.